 Can I get trends for a specific city?

-Yes, if X supports trends for that city.
-Roughly 400 town-level WOEIDs are supported, covering most major metros worldwide.
-Smaller cities typically do not have their own trend list and fall back to country-level data.
-The WOEID gist lists every supported location.
+Yes, when X supports trends for that city.
+Town-level WOEIDs cover most major metros worldwide, out of roughly 470 supported trend locations in total.
+Smaller cities usually have no dedicated list and fall back to country-level data.
+The public WOEID gist lists every supported location, and any city in it can be passed directly as the woeid parameter.

 Can I get historical Twitter trends?